skywaybridge.comments2017/2018 • updated: 12.27.18

 12.11.18, Brian S., comment from IONTBfb, Why does everyone assume the jumper was depressed?
 There are other reasons to choose to end your life, even in December.
 For the sake of first responders and society in general, the voluntary termination of one's own life needs to be offered by hospitals, accompanied by a professional counseling session.
 If it's depression, the counselor has an opportunity to change the patient's mind (better than jumping off a bridge), and if not, we should all have the right to end our own life on our own terms. (we have been saying this since the beginning of this website. the option to end one's life is one's own choice to make, not other's to thwart.)

 11.05.18, April T., without getting detailed or mushy… Your comment about what suicide does to friends, families, as well as people who witness a stranger jumping off the bridge, saved my life.
 Your tactics would not have worked without the “in your face” attitude that you’ve written about.
-And you were right: “Suicide is a permanent solution to a temporary problem” Keep pressing on, dude, what you do matters!! (thanks, we hope you continue hanging around and live the life that others were unable to. be well.)
+And you were right: “Suicide is a permanent solution to a temporary problem” Keep pressing on, dude, what you do matters!! (that was not our quote, but thanks, we hope you continue hanging around and live the life that others were unable to. be well.)

 10.15.18, John H., facebook, If I didn't have just a wee bit or morbid curiosity in me I would never know about the frequent Skyway Bridge suicides.
 Pretty sad.
 I wonder if the mainstream media did report them would mental illness get more attention?
 I guess some folks would rather not know about all the families suffering.